 Natasha Frost

 Natasha Frost, Associate Dean of Research in the College of Social Sciences and Humanities, is a professor in the School of Criminology and Criminal Justice with a specialization in punishment and social control.
-She also currently serves as the Director of the Corrections and Reentry Lab (CRL), and Co-Director of the Center on Crime, Race, and Justice (CRJ).
-She was recently elected Vice-President of the American Society of Criminology.
-Professor Frost’s research focuses on institutional corrections and its impacts.
+She also currently serves as the Co-Director of the Center on Crime, Race, and Justice (CRJ).
+She is currently serving as Vice-President of the American Society of Criminology (ASC) and has been elected to serve as ASC President in 2025-2026.

 - Frost, Natasha A. 2020.
 Understanding the Impacts of Officer Suicide.
 Corrections Today, pp. 14-18.
 March/April.